-Jury awards $4 to family of man shot dead
+Family get $4 for dad shot by cop at home

 Family of man shot dead by sheriff's deputy awarded $4 damages

-The family of a man who was shot dead by a US sheriff's deputy have been awarded $4 (£3) in damages following a wrongful death lawsuit.
+The family of a 30-year-old man who was shot dead by a US sheriff's deputy have been awarded $4 (£3) in damages following a wrongful death lawsuit.

-Gregory Vaughn Hill Jr, 30, was shot through his garage door in 2014 by the deputy in St Lucie County, Florida, in response to a noise complaint.
+Gregory Vaughn Hill Jr was shot through his garage door on 14 January 2014 by the deputy in St Lucie County, Florida, in response to a noise complaint.

 He was found with an unloaded gun, but whether he was holding it is disputed.